gohugoio/hugoDocs/content/en/content-management/content-adapters.md

   > Methods that depend on built pages, such as `Site.Pages`, are unavailable at this stage and return an error.

 `Store`
 : (`maps.Scratch`) Returns a persistent data structure for storing and manipulating keyed values.
 The main use case for this is to transfer values between executions when [EnableAllLanguages](#enablealllanguages) is set.
-See [examples](/methods/page/store/).
+See [examples][].

   ```go-html-template {file="content/books/_content.gotmpl"}
   {{ .Store.Set "key" "value" }}